A Topological Quantum Field Theory for Character Varieties of Non-orientable Surfaces: Construction of the TQFT

 Let $G$ be an algebraic group over a field $k$.
-In this section, we briefly discuss the construction of the Topological Quantum Field Theory (TQFT) that is used to compute the classes of $G$-representation varieties in $\K(\Var_k)$.
-This TQFT will be a lax monoidal functor $Z : \Bdp_n \to \K(\Var_k)\text{-}\Mod$ from the category of $n$-bordisms with basepoints to the category of $\K(\Var_k)$-modules.
-For a more elaborate construction of this TQFT, see \cite{Gonzalez_Logares_Munoz,Gonzalez_PhDThesis,Vogel_Thesis}.
+The TQFT that is used to compute the virtual classes of $G$-representation varieties in $\K(\Var_k)$ will be a lax monoidal functor $Z : \Bdp_n \to \K(\Var_k)\text{-}\Mod$ from the category of pointed $n$-bordisms to the category of $\K(\Var_k)$-modules.
+For a more elaborate construction of this TQFT, see \cite{Gonzalez2018,GonzalezLogaresMunoz2020,HablicsekVogel2020}.
+In these referenced works, all bordisms are assumed to be orientable.
+However, since our focus will be on non-orientable surfaces, we allow bordisms to be unoriented.